Foso/MealApp/Readme.md

 from custom "Run Script" build phase, and this framework is imported into the Xcode project.

+## Android
+The Android App is using Jetpack Compose for UI

+## Shared
+The apps get their data from the Meal Api (https://www.themealdb.com).
+The complete Network Layer and Json Serialization for both apps is done in this module.
+It is using Ktor Clients and Kotlinx Serialization

 ### Building
+#### Android
 You need to use [Android Studio Canary](https://developer.android.com/studio/preview) version.

+#### iOS
 Have tested it on XCode v12.